 Understanding propane warning signs

 When you smell propane, the first thing that comes to mind is a leak.
-Most of the time, that’s true, and we become alerted of the smell.
+Most of the time, that’s true, and we become alerted.
 Propane is a flammable gas, so it’s important to be aware of the potential dangers of a leak.
 There are a few different types of propane warning signs, which can help you identify a gas leak.
 One type of propane warning sign is a “buzzing” sound.

 This sound is caused by the pressure of the escaping gas.
 Another type of propane warning sign is a hissing sound.
 This sound is caused by the gas escaping through a small hole.
 If you see either of these propane warning signs, it’s important to leave the area immediately and call the gas company.